eunicekokor/SecretSanta/README.md

 function.

 ## To Run
-`./secretsanta.py yourjsonfile.json`
+`./secretsanta.py yourjsonfile.json anytextfile.txt`
-It will print out paragraphs you can copy paste in an email.
+It will print out paragraphs to your test file you can copy paste in an email.

 ## Potential Enhancements
-New File with paragraphs or possible email integration
+- possible email integration
+- easier custom fields
+- not json input